DanB91/Wozmon64/README.md

 ## Compile
 - Run `zig build run` which should build and run QEMU.
 - If you want to try running bare metal on your machine:
+    - Run `zig build` to build the UEFI executable.
     - Insert your flash drive into your dev machine.
     - Run `cp -r zig-out/img/EFI/ <your flash drive mount point>`
     - Insert your flash drive into the target machine.